What's New

 TRAVEL INFORMATION

-More things to see and do in the Azores:
+More things to see & do in Portugal:

 Sao Miguel, Azores - Tea Plantations, Pineapples, Gardens and Volcano-Cooked Stew